 When it comes to the possibility of a BMW X7, we’ve heard all kinds of things.
 First, there were rumors saying it would be produced and then the rumors were pulled back saying that plans for the X7 had been canceled .
-Now, it has turned into a game of tennis with the plans switching back to the production side yet again.
-That’s right, the SUV is back on track, but only because the Chinese market is asking for it.
+Now, we finally have official confirmation of the range-topping X-Series model.

 UPDATE 05/27/2011: Automobilemag has revealed new details on the upcoming X7.
 Codenamed F17, the new model will be built on a long-wheelbase platform X6 and will take on the upcoming Audi Q9 and the next generation Mercedes GL.
 The model will add third row seating in order to offer interior room for seven passengers.
 It will be offered the China, Russia, and United States markets.

 Being an X model, we expect to see the usual BMW SUV design language.
 However, since the X7 is a large luxury SUV, expect an exterior inspired mostly by the X6 .
 The SUV’s front will be defined by the company’s usual kidney grille, a front bumper with large air intake, and integrated front bumpers.

 The X7 will offer one of the most luxury interiors for a BMW SUV, same as the 7-Series limousine: high quality leather, wood insertions, and lots of new technologies.